Are you interested in Economics as a possible major or

-- I expect to never see these in class.
+- I expect never to see cell phones in class.
 That means no texting and no

 checking messages; even under the desk where you think I will not see them.

-Each time I see a student using/checking such a device I will deduct one
+time a student is caught violating this policy I will deduct one point from

 - Attendance policy: